cmu-sei/foundry-docs/docs/topomojo/admin-log.md

+# Admin Dashboard Log tab

-The **Logs** tab is useful from the admin point-of-view when trying to troubleshoot.
+The **Log** tab is useful from the admin point of view when trying to troubleshoot.
 Only errors are shown here, not every log line.